-The European Union General Data Protection Regulation (GDPR) is a comprehensive data protection law that governs how entities operating in the EU or targeting products and services to individuals in the EU or monitoring the behavior of EU citizens handle personal information.
-The GDPR is intended to provide more personal data privacy protections, in order to protect and empower all EU citizens in regards to their data privacy and to reshape the way organizations approach data privacy.
+The European Union General Data Protection Regulation (GDPR) is a comprehensive data protection law that governs how entities operating in the EU or targeting products and services to individuals in the EU or monitoring the behavior of EU data subjects handle personal information.
+The GDPR is intended to provide more personal data privacy protections, in order to protect and empower all EU data subjects in regards to their data privacy and to reshape the way organizations approach data privacy.
 More information is available at the EU GDPR homepage.
-The GDPR regulations will begin being enforced on May 25, 2018.
+The GDPR came into force on May 25, 2018.

 GDPR and Your Braze integration

 The GDPR defines three primary entities who are involved in the processing of personal data: Data Controllers, Data Subjects, and Data Processors.
 Each group has different roles and requirements regarding their interactions with customer personal data:

 - A Data Subject is an end user whose personal data is being processed by the Data Processor on behalf of the Data Controller.

 - A Data Controller is the entity that determines the purposes and means of the processing of personal data.